R. C. SmithShort Stories and Vignettes

 I sit down in the living room.
 The house is clean, I have cleaned it yesterday, until late in the evening.
 The bed, in which I have slept for the last time, is made.
 All there is left to do now is wait.
 I had thought I might read a book, or listen to some music, but now I just sit and wait, quietly, listening for the sounds of their approach.

 Soon they will be here.
 It will be my first time, you know.
-My brothers have only used my ass and my mouth — the family honor demanding I stayed a virgin.
-So, I am a virgin now, still intact.
+My brothers have only used my hands, my thighs, my breasts, my face, my mouth, and my hair.
+Family honor had demanded I stayed a virgin.
+So, I am still a virgin, now.
+Will they appreciate it?

 Be gentle, I will tell them, when they enter the house.
-Be gentle with your hands and feet, with your bayonets and boots, with your truncheons and your flares, with your flesh, your steel, and your fire.
+Be gentle with your hands and knees, with your bayonets, your truncheons and your boots, with your flares, your fists, your flesh, your steel, your fire, and your guns.

 Be gentle, I will say, and they will laugh.